 In its mandate, Morena states that Mexican gambling has not been taxed in accordance with international practices and that social costs linked to gambling have not been appropriately considered by national stakeholders.

-AMLO states that his presidency will see Mexico digitise its entire infrastructure improving state governance, banking systems, tax collection and the fight against corruption.
+Implementing the CODI mandate as a key policy, AMLO states that his presidency will see Mexico digitise its entire infrastructure improving state governance, banking systems, tax collection and the fight against corruption.